 English 9 (1 credit) Required 9

 The goal for English 9 is to build a solid foundation of reading, writing, and grammatical skills that will be refined, applied, and extended as students engage in more complex ideas, texts, themes, and tasks.
 Students will be introduced to the various genres of classic and contemporary literature as well as informational texts that will be read and analyzed throughout high school.
 Ninth graders will connect with and respond to texts by analyzing relationships within and across families, communities, societies, governments, and economies.
-Through the thematic lens of inter-relationships, self-discovery, and self-reliance, they will consider how they build and maintain relationships, how their relationships impact others, and their responsibility to society.
+Throughout the course, students will participate in choice reading, book clubs, and SAT prep as well as reading the anchor texts Romeo and Juliet and The Odyssey.

 English 10 (1 credit) Required 10

-English 10 is a class comprised of American Literature.
-There will be a thematic approach to the following units: Beauty Within, Power of Love, You have a Friend in me, and Individualism and Integrity.
-Students will be required to participate in class discussions, group work, Act prep, tests/quizzes, a multi genre project, essays and a research paper.
+English 10 is a class focusing on American Literature.
+There will be choice reading, Book Clubs (Overcoming Obstacles and Love), and required reading -- You Have a Friend in Me (To Kill a Mockingbird and Of Mice and Men) and Individualism and Integrity (The Crucible).
+Students will be required to participate in class discussions, group work, SAT prep, tests/quizzes, a multi-genre project, essays, and a research paper.

 English 11 (1 credit) Required 11